Global Header

 Note that while setting up your new account, you’ll need to specify your business name and the online address you want visitors to be directed to.

-Step 2: Set the goals for your new advertising campaign
+Step 2: Create your first campaign

 These advertising goals sort of correspond to the campaign types mentioned earlier.
-If you choose the second option, you can choose the type of sales or leads you want and what web page on your site can perform this action.
+If you choose the second option, you can choose the type of sales or leads you want and which web page on your site can perform this action.

 You need to specify what type of lead or sales activity you want your campaign to deliver